 Despite a promising product, the company was struggling through leadership and geopolitical challenges.
 I took a short learning break, pursuing courses at Art Center College of Design extension school and entering the Founder Institute start-up accelerator program spun out of Stanford University.
 These enabled me to explore my passions for product and transportation design and get real practical experience developing a new service, iterating, experimenting and focussing on the customer in a startup incubator environment.
 This was my first taste of product management and running a startup.
 I put these on hold temporarily to join a different promising EV startup, Lucid Motors, in mid 2020.

-For the past five years I have pursued my dream job at Lucid Motors.
-Since joining, the company has entered production of the much-acclaimed Lucid Air sedan and subsequent model derivates, including the Lucid Air Sapphire, the world's most powerful and fastest accelerating sedan.
-It has brought online two new greenfield manufacturing facilities, completed an IPO on the NASDAQ, launched the Lucid Gravity SUV, signed a powertrain supply deal with Aston Martin and made significant progress towards launching an all new EV powertrain and midsize platform.
+For next five years I pursued my dream job at Lucid Motors as a vehicle architect and concept engineer.
+During my time at the company from 2020 - 2025, the company entered production of the much-acclaimed Lucid Air sedan and subsequent model derivates, including the Lucid Air Sapphire, the world's longest range, fastest charging, most efficient, most powerful and fastest accelerating sedans.
+It brought online two new greenfield manufacturing facilities in Arizona and Saudi Arabia, completed an IPO on the NASDAQ, launched the Lucid Gravity SUV, signed a powertrain supply deal with Aston Martin and made significant progress towards launching an all new EV powertrain and midsize platform of vehicles.
 All of these milestones will enable it to offer a truly compelling and attainable mass market EV and have a meaningful impact on the progress of sustainable and exciting mobility solutions.
-It has been a privilege to contribute to the growth of the company that has lead the industry in it's pursuit of creating the most efficient and engaging vehicles on the planet.
+It was a privilege to contribute to the growth of the company that has lead the industry in it's pursuit of creating the most efficient and engaging vehicles on the planet.

 My role evolved significantly over my five year tenure.
 I was fortunate to develop deep technical knowledge of vehicle architectures in my early years, becoming a cross functional vehicle integration expert, as we successfully launched new vehicles.
 For the latter two years, I was responsible for creating the foundation of the new midsize platform vehicle products as the first engineer to work on the project.
 As the advanced engineering lead for the program, I collaborated closely with the product marketing and design studio teams to help turn initial ideas and sketches into product concepts and then feasible engineering designs for deep analysis and optimization with technical engineering experts.
 I regularly presented product and feature concepts and business case analyses to executives and developed new tools to evaluate product attributes to aid strategic decision making.
-Additionally, I evaluated new product innovations and emerging automotive technologies for integration into Lucid vehicles and as stand-alone IP.
+Additionally, I evaluated new product innovations and emerging automotive technologies for integration into Lucid vehicles and as stand-alone IP developments.
+You can find more details about the projects I worked on as an EV concept engineer here.

 What's next?
-For the next six months I am focussed on learning about the customer to grow my knowledge in the product development and product management field.
+For the past six months I have been focussed on learning about the customer to grow my knowledge in the product development and product management field.
 I am approaching this in the most practical way I can to tighten the feedback loop and rapidly develop and test product ideas.
 My current projects include consulting, stock photography, e-commerce, CAD design, 3D printing, writing, music, sculpture and blogging alongside travelling and learning new languages.
-These are outlined here.
+I am actively seeking my next career opportunity to leverage my deep technical skills in electric vehicle development, combining them with a passion for sustainability and for the customer, to help create accessible, affordable, sustainable and super fun mobility solutions for the future.

 I am an enthusiastic innovator, excellent communicator and enjoy problem solving in collaborative team environments.
 I'm confident, creative, curious and committed to continual learning and improvement.